perses/perses/docs/configuration.md

   # When it is true, you will need a valid JWT token to contact most of the endpoints exposed by the API
   [ activate_permission: <boolean> | default = true ]

+  # It contains any configuration that changes authorization behavior like default permissions
+  [ authorization: <authorization_config> ]

   # The secret key used to encrypt and decrypt sensitive data stored in the database such as any data in the Secret and GlobalSecret object.
   # Note that if it is not provided, it will be generated.
   # When Perses is used in a multi instance mode, you should provide the key, otherwise, each instance will have a different key